 Sleeve length on a suit is a must-have to getting your suit to fit correctly.
 It’s also a dead giveaway to see when someone hasn’t had their suit tailored.
 This area of a suit is also one of the most affordable areas to get tailored (pssst..
 Check out our blog post about Common Alteration Prices).
 So, how do you know if your sleeves are too long?
 Here’s the general rule: With your hands down at your sides, you should be able to see between a quarter to a half-inch of your dress shirt.
 Check out our guide below to give you an idea of how this should look with your suit.

 Suits are an essential part of any well-rounded wardrobe.
 And proper tailoring is essential to achieving the perfectly fitted suit.
-Finding a tailor that you can trust to provide both style and tailoring advice is extremely helpful when purchasing a new suit.
+Finding a tailor that you can trust to provide both style and advice regarding suit alterations is extremely helpful when purchasing a new suit.
 Follow the suit tailoring guidelines we’ve outlined above and you’re sure to achieve the perfectly tailored suit.